stanhill1738/2d-object-detection-waymo/docs/data_sheet.md

 These capabilities make the dataset valuable for both academic research and industrial-scale autonomous driving development.

 ### Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
-For example, is there anything that a dataset consumer might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other risks or harms (e.g., legal risks, financial harms)?
-If so, please provide a description.
-Is there anything a dataset consumer could do to mitigate these risks or harms?

 #### Dataset Composition and Collection Risks